 The role exposed me to what the dental school’s operations are like to a certain extent.
 I did not quite appreciate how important the activities that the Dental Society is involved with are for the student body.
 I don’t think many students really understand how much input the DentSoc has to represent the best interests of the students to the faculty.
 On the surface, it is easy to just view the Dental Society as a group of students who organise social events, but there is so much more to it than that.

 A few of the perks of Presidency were getting my own large office on campus, getting 20% off at all student outlets (shops/cafes/restaurants) and getting a free gym membership.
 I know I would get these perks to enjoy but I didn’t appreciate how great they would be to have.
-I saved myself a lot of money with the discount and had access to an awesome gym with everyone you could need (although I stopped using this half-way through the year because I got too busy).
+I saved myself a lot of money with the discount and had access to an awesome gym with everything you could need (although I stopped using this half-way through the year because I got too busy).
 Having my own secure office, with a desk, storage space and a sofa was the best perk.
 It was so nice to have this space on campus for me to use to store my belongings, to study in and hang out in.
 I am going to miss having an office…

 My advice to any dental students to consider going for the role of President is to do your homework.
 Speak to as many previous Presidents as you can, and speak to other students who have been involved with the Dental Society in other roles on the committee.
 It is also very important, in my opinion, for whoever is the President to have served for at least one year prior on the committee in a different role so you get to learn how your DentSoc operates and what being a part of it involves.
 By preparing, you will go into the role with realistic expectations for what it is like and this will benefit you massively and keep the surprises you encounter to a minimum.